pongasoft/emscripten-glfw/README.md

 ------

 ![Compiles](https://github.com/pongasoft/emscripten-glfw/actions/workflows/main.yml/badge.svg)

-The project is now mature enough and has reached 1.0.0 status.

 Main supported features:
 * can create as many windows as you want, each one associated to a different canvas (use